New? Start here

 If messages from a sender outside your domain are being incorrectly tagged as spam, you can prevent this from happening by creating an email filter using the Never send it to Spam option:

 - In Gmail, click Settings settings and select Settings.

 - In the Filters and Blocked Addresses tab, click Create a new filter.

 - Enter the person's address in the From field, then click Create filter.

 How do I create folders?

-In your old mail program, you might have stored email you want to keep in folders.
+In other email programs, you might have stored email in folders.
 In Gmail, you use labels to categorize your email.
-Labels are like folders, but with a twist: you can apply multiple labels to a message, then later find the message by looking in any of its labels.
+Labels are like folders, but with a twist—you can apply several labels to an email, then later find the email by clicking any of its labels from the left pane.
 Learn more about labels in Get started with Gmail.